Stashpad

 • Johnny.Decimal index — build a JD-style hierarchy from dotted-prefix titles.

-🔒 Please read: the encryption was written by an AI assistant and has not been human-audited or security-tested.
-Treat it as a best-effort way to deter a casual snoop, not a guarantee.
-Don't rely on it for anything sensitive, and keep unencrypted backups.
+The encryption was also written by an AI assistant and has not been human-audited or security-tested.
+Treat it as a way to deter a casual snoop, not a guarantee — don't rely on it for anything sensitive, and keep unencrypted backups.
 It's optional and off by default.

 Feedback